-Intramural fibroids — These fibroids grow within the muscular uterine wall.
+Intramural fibroids —Intramural fibroids are the most common type of fibroid.
+These fibroids grow within the muscular uterine wall.
 If they’re large enough, they can actually distort and stretch the uterus or womb.
-They also cause prolonged, heavy periods along with pressure and pain in the pelvic region.
-Intramural fibroids are the most common type of fibroid.
+They can also cause prolonged, heavy periods along with pressure and pain in the pelvic region.

 Subserosal fibroids — Fibroids that grow outside the walls of the uterus sometimes press on the bladder, causing urinary symptoms like difficulty emptying your bladder.
-These are the fibroids that can sometimes cause backaches.
-This occurs when subserosal fibroids bulge from the back of your uterus and press on your spinal nerves, causing a backache.
+These are the type of fibroids that may also sometimes cause backaches.
+This occurs when subserosal fibroids bulge from the back of your uterus and press on your spinal nerves, causing pressure in your back.

 Penducluated fibroids — These fibroids grow on small stalks inside or outside of the uterus.

-Submucosal fibroids — Fibroids that grow just underneath the uterine lining.
+Submucosal fibroids — These are fibroids that grow just underneath the uterine lining.
 This type of fibroid is more likely to cause heavy, prolonged menstrual bleeding.
-They are sometimes cause problems for women trying to get pregnant.
+They can also sometimes cause problems for women trying to get pregnant.
 Submucosal tumors are not as common as other types.

 Fibroids Risk Factors & Root Causes

-The following factors can raise a woman’s risk for fibroids:
+What are the root causes of fibroids?
+The following factors can raise a woman’s risk for developing fibroids:

 - Heredity: A woman with a mother or sister who had/has fibroids is more likely to develop fibroids herself.